ShineyDev/pretty/docs/meta/glossary.rst

         An environment variable with this value type will correspond to either the boolean value TRUE or the boolean value FALSE.

-        The following values are considered TRUE:
+        The following case-insensitive values are considered TRUE:

         - ``1``
         - ``true``